 Now, if your discharge on your undergarments is yellow, but the discharge itself is standard then there is probably nothing to worry about so long as there is not any foul smell, itching or pain.
 When the air oxidizes regular discharge, it can often turn yellow on your underwear.
 That is nothing to be concerned about.

 If your discharge is gray or green and has a foul odor – like fish- or it burns then, bacterial vaginosis is likely the culprit.
 This is easily treated with a round of antibiotics prescribed by your gynecologist.

 If your discharge is watery, it’s probably due to herpes.
 This happens when the internal sores pop and mix with the regular discharge, essentially watering it down.
 Though, if you have herpes, you would likely know more than just your discharge.
 It can be pretty painful.

 8. It is heavier than usual

 Heavy discharge is often associated with birth control methods such as hormonal birth control pills or birth control pills.
-It’s often nothing to worry about and quite normal.
+It’s usually nothing to worry about and quite reasonable.
 If it is excessive or is bothering you, it might be a good idea to consult with your doctor just to double check.